NietoDeveloper/MySQL_DataBase/SECURITY.md

 ## What you still need to do

-- **Never commit real credentials.** `.env.example` ships with empty passwords on purpose — generate strong ones LS in any non-local environment.** Add r enabling the `validate_password` component** on the server ide this repo's scripted flow.
-- **Extend the audit trigger set deliberately.** It's opt-in per table by design — copying it onto every table "just in case" adds write overhead without adding safety.
+- **Never commit real credentials.** `.env.example` ships with empty xtend the audit trigger set deliberately.** It's opt-in per table by design — copying it onto every table "just in case" adds write overhead without adding safety.